MICA-MNI/micaopen/AmygdalaUMAP/structure/README.md

   - Amygdala T1 volume
   - Amygdala mask
 - **Output:**
-  - Feature maps
+  - Feature bank (n=20, 4 moments x 5 kernel sizes) for each of the 10 subjects

 **Script:** `6.test_radiomics.ipynb`

 ### 7. Resample Radiomic Outputs
 Resample all pyradiomics outputs to have the same dimensions as input.
+PyRadiomics output always varies from its input, so much re align output volumes to their input volume.

 ### 8. Create Feature Bank File
 Make a feature bank dataframe from all the features for each subject as a feature bank (.csv)